Cas9: Gene regulation

-The CRISPR-Cas9 system has been shown to make effective gene edits in Human tripronuclear zygotes, as first described in a 2015 paper by Chinese scientists P. Liang and Y. Xu.
-The system made a successful cleavage of mutant Beta-Hemoglobin (HBB) in 28 out of 54 embryos.
-Four out of the 28 embryos were successfully recombined using a donor template.
-The scientists showed that during DNA recombination of the cleaved strand, the homologous endogenous sequence HBD competes with the exogenous donor template.
-DNA repair in human embryos is much more complicated and particular than in derived stem cells.

 CRISPR-mediated immunity

 To survive in a variety of challenging, inhospitable habitats that are filled with bacteriophages, bacteria and archaea have evolved methods to evade and fend off predatory viruses.
 This includes the CRISPR system of adaptive immunity.
 In practice, CRISPR/Cas systems act as self-programmable restriction enzymes.
 CRISPR loci are composed of short, palindromic repeats that occur at regular intervals composed of alternate CRISPR repeats and variable CRISPR spacers between 24 and 48 nucleotides long.
 These CRISPR loci are usually accompanied by adjacent CRISPR-associated (cas) genes.
 In 2005, it was discovered by three separate groups that the spacer regions were homologous to foreign DNA elements, including plasmids and viruses.
 These reports provided the first biological evidence that CRISPRs might function as an immune system.

 Cas9 has been used often as a genome-editing tool.
 Cas9 has been used in recent developments in preventing viruses from manipulating hosts' DNA.
 Since the CRISPR-Cas9 was developed from bacterial genome systems, it can be used to target the genetic material in viruses.
 The use of the enzyme Cas9 can be a solution to many viral infections.
 Cas9 possesses the ability to target specific viruses by the targeting of specific strands of the viral genetic information.
 More specifically the Cas9 enzyme targets certain sections of the viral genome that prevents the virus from carrying out its normal function.
 Cas9 has also been used to disrupt the detrimental strand of DNA and RNA that cause diseases and mutated strands of DNA.
 Cas9 has already showed promise in disrupting the effects of HIV-1.
 Cas9 has been shown to suppress the expression of the long terminal repeats in HIV-1.
 When introduced into the HIV-1 genome Cas9 has shown the ability to mutate strands of HIV-1.
 Cas9 has also been used in the treatment of Hepatitis B through targeting of the ends of certain of long terminal repeats in the Hepatitis B viral genome.
 Cas9 has been used to repair the mutations causing cataracts in mice.